jynik/skullsup/README.md

 as bcrypt hashes (cost=11).
 Eventually this will (might?) all be replaced with TLS client certificate-based authentication.

+### skullsup-queue-reader ###

+`skullsup-queue-reader` should be run on a host or platform connected to a
+:skull: over USB.
+This we dequeue items from one or more queues managed by a `skullsup-queue-server` and display them on a device.
+This currently polls the server at a specified rate.
+(A WebSockets PR would be quite welcome.)

 ### skullsup-queue-writer ###

 `skullsup-queue-writer` is HTTPS client that submits commands to a queue.